 - Add the chicken and stir to coat.
 Cover and refrigerate for at least 30 minutes or up to 8 hours.

-- Slice chicken pieces into strips and serve on a platter drizzled with the sauce and garnished with sesame seeds, if using.
+- Slice the chicken pieces into strips and transfer them to a platter.
+Drizzle the reduced marinade over the top, if using.